 Leading change in higher education requires more than authority—it demands collaboration, trust, and shared ownership.
 This session equips department chairs with practical strategies to engage faculty and staff in the change process, ensuring that initiatives are both inclusive and sustainable.
 Participants will explore why collaborative leadership is essential for navigating complexity and fostering lasting impact within their departments.

-All workshops are on Fridays from 9:30 to 11:00 am.
+All workshops are on Zoom, on Fridays from 9:30 to 11:00 am.

-new chairs
+Fall 2026 workshops for new chairs

 all chairs